mrshetab/ROBUSfT/README.md

 cd build
 ./Example1_RegularTemplate

-# for the example with regular template
+# for the example with irregular template
 cd build
 ./Example1_IrregularTemplate
 ```

+The texture-maps for both examples can be found in the folder `Texturemaps`.
+The texturemap for the template with regular mesh is a Spiderman poster.
+As for the template with a nonrectangular shape and an irregular shape, a shoe sole is chosen.
+As done in this example, in these cases, the texturemap of the object should be placed in the center of a totally white image.

 ### Using ROBUSfT as third party